haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 ![OAuth flow]({{ page.baseurl }}/get-started/authentication/images/oauthflow.png)

-1. **Create an integration**.
+1. **创建一个集成**.
 The merchant creates an integration from {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
 Magento generates a consumer key and a consumer secret.

 2. **Activate the integration**.
 The OAuth process begins when the merchant activates the integration.
 Magento sends the OAuth consumer key and secret, an OAuth verifier, and the store {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} to the external application via HTTPS post to the page defined in the **Callback Link** field in Admin.
 See [Activate an integration](#activate) for more information.